-A former Arkansas representative has plead guilty to taking a kickback from the state grants he helped secure for the college and a former state senator, Ecclesia's president and a consultant hired by the college have been indicted.
+A former Arkansas representative has pleaded guilty to taking a kickback from the state grants he helped secure for the college.
+A former state senator, Ecclesia's president and a consultant hired by the college have been indicted.

 Follow the money

 The General Improvement Fund consists of unallocated state tax money at the end of each fiscal year and interest earned on state deposits.
 Each legislator is given a share and can direct where he wants it to go as long as it goes to a nonprofit group or government entity.
 The money is distributed through the state’s eight economic development districts, nonprofit corporations that encourage regional economic development.
 The legislature didn’t put restrictions on or abolish the General Improvement Fund process during the last session, but the money isn’t included in the state’s new two-year budget.

 Circuit Judge John Threet issued his order Tuesday denying the college's motion to dismiss the complaint filed by Jim Parsons of Bella Vista.

 Arkansas legislators gave nearly $700,000 of taxpayers' money to the private Christian college from the state's General Improvement Fund.

 Ecclesia twice asked a judge to dismiss Parsons' lawsuit.
 Ecclesia contended too much time had passed without a court hearing, making the lawsuit moot.
 Its motion also argued the open records law doesn't apply to Ecclesia because it's a private institution.
 The college claimed the receipt of some public money isn't sufficient to bring it within the coverage of the state Freedom of Information Act.